como-ph/oxcovid19/README.md

 Database](https://covid19.eng.ox.ac.uk) based on widely-used data handling and manipulation approaches in R.

+## Motivation

+The [OxCOVID19 Project](https://covid19.eng.ox.ac.uk) team presented to
+the CoMo Consortium during its weekly meeting on the 1st of July 2020.
+During this meeting, the CoMo Consortium considered the use of the OxCOVID19 Database for use in filling data and information for country-specific parameters required in the CoMo Consortium model.
+Given that the CoMo Consortium model is R-centric, it makes logical sense to build an R-specific API to connect with the OxCOVID19 PostgreSQL database.
+This package aims to facilitate the possible use of the OxCOVID19 database for this purpose through purposefully-written functions that connects an R user to the database directly from R (as opposed to doing a manual download of the data or using separate tools to access PostgreSQL) and processes and structures the available datasets into country-specific tables structured for the requirements of the CoMo Consortium model.
+A direct link to the PostgreSQL via R is also advantageous as this is updated more frequently than the CSV datasets made available via GitHub.

 ## Installation

 `oxcovid19` is not yet available on CRAN.